-If you are looking to squeeze the most out of your time during your trip, I recommend combining a visit to Stonehenge and the city of Bath in a single excursion.
+If you are looking to make the most of your time during your trip, I recommend you to combine in one tour the visit to Stonehenge and the city of Bath.

 As for Bath, this city is considered one of the most charming cities in the country both for the baths that make it famous and for many other attractions that you can discover during this visit.

-Day 6: Portobello, Covent Garden and the West End
+Day 6: Portobello, Covent Garden & West End

-The penultimate day of the trip will begin in one of the most colorful neighborhoods of the city, Notting Hill, and will end with a visit to one of the shows that take place in London.
+The penultimate day of your trip will begin in one of the city's most colorful neighborhoods, Notting Hill, and end with a visit to one of London's many shows.

 Notting Hill and Portobello Road